Azure-Samples/ms-identity-javascript-tutorial/5-Deployment/README.md

 ### Deploy the service app (Node.js web API)

 There are various ways to deploy your applications to **Azure App Service**.
 Here we provide steps for deployment via **VS Code Azure Tools Extension**.
-For more
+For more alternatives, visit: [Static website hosting in Azure Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website#uploading-content).

 > We recommend watching the [video tutorial](https://docs.microsoft.com/azure/developer/javascript/tutorial-vscode-azure-app-service-node-01) offered by Microsoft Docs for preparation.